SreejithMVarma/CyberQA/docs/user-guide.md

 # CyberQA User Guide

-## Register
+### Register
-- Visit `/register` and fill in your username, email, and password in the modern form.
-- Submit to register and redirect to `/login`.
+- Navigate to `/register` to create an account.
+- Enter a unique username (3–30 characters), email, and password.
+- After successful registration, you’ll be redirected to the homepage.

 ## Login
 - Visit `/login` and enter your email and password in the sleek, centered form.